crystalyangxy/hw4/README.md

 # hw4
+How many lines are drawn each frame?
+In other words, how often does the for loop run?
+40 lines

+What do the first, second, and third appearances of the number 10 do in the code? first adjust left margines, second is for right margines, third is for spaceing between lines.

 How many times does the loop body run each frame, once the x and y arrays are full?
 5